Alexander Gustafsson: Personal life

 In 2015, Gustafsson began a relationship with his present girlfriend, Moa.
-The couple has a daughter, Ava, born in May 2017.
-Later in May 2017, the couple became engaged inside the octagon right after Gustafsson defeated Teixeira in his hometown of Stockholm, Sweden.
-In September 2018, the couple had their second child, a son.
+In 2017, the couple became engaged inside the octagon right after Gustafsson defeated Teixeira in his hometown of Stockholm, Sweden.
+They have a daughter and son.

 He grew up in Arboga, a small town about 1 1/2 hour drive west of Stockholm, together with his mother, step-father and four younger sisters.
 In interviews, his mother has said that she named him after Alexander the Great.
 He had a close relationship with his biological father, who lived in another city and was struggling with alcohol abuse.
 His biological father died a few weeks prior to Gustafsson's fight in London against Jimi Manuwa on 8 March 2014.
 In interviews after the fight he said he wanted to dedicate the victory to him.

-His nickname, "The Mauler", was given to him early in his career by his training partners, referring to his powerful striking, killer instinct and the reckless ways he finishes his fights.
+His nickname, "The Mauler", was given to him early in his career by training partners, referring to the powerful striking, killer instinct and aggression to finish fights.

 When asked about his idols in combat sports, Gustafsson always names MMA legend Fedor Emelianenko as his biggest inspiration coming in to the sport.

 Gustafsson is a Christian, and he had a close personal relationship with his pastor, Wiggo Carlsson, until his death in 2012.